-In response to the FATF Recommendations, which pointed out the risks that casinos may be used for ML/TF purposes and the need to introduce CDD obligations for customers engaging in financial transactions exceeding a certain threshold, Japan established the Act on Promotion of Development of Specified Complex Tourist Facilities Areas in July 2018, which partially amended the Act on Prevention of Transfer of Criminal Proceeds to include casino business operators in the scope of specified business operators.
+In response to the FATF Recommendations, which pointed out the risks that casinos may be used for ML/TF purposes and the need to introduce CDD obligations for customers engaging in financial transactions exceeding a certain threshold, Japan established the Act on Development of Specified Integrated Resort Districts in July 2018, which partially amended the Act on Prevention of Transfer of Criminal Proceeds to include casino business operators in the scope of specified business operators.
 This Act came into force in July 2021.

 In June 2022, based on the discussions on how to deal with so-called global stablecoins at the G20 Finance Ministers and Central Bank Governors Meeting, the Financial Stability Board (FSB), the FATF, etc., and also the moves to consider regulations in foreign countries, Japan amended the Payment Services Act to introduce business regulations, such as a registration system for business operators dealing with electronic payment instruments.
-Japan also amended the Act on Prevention of Transfer of Criminal Proceeds and enacted the Act to Partially Amend the Payment Services Act and Other Related Acts to Establish a Stable and Efficient Payment Services System, including the addition of intermediaries dealing with electronic payment instruments, etc., to specified business operators (to be enforced on the day specified by Cabinet Order by June 9, 2023).
+Japan also amended the Act on Prevention of Transfer of Criminal Proceeds and enacted the Act to Partially Amend the Payment Services Act and Other Related Acts to Establish a Stable and Efficient Payment Services System, including the addition of intermediaries dealing with electronic payment instruments, etc., to specified business operators This Act came into force in June 2023.

-In addition, in December 2022, based on the fact that in the recommendations in the FATF Fourth Round Mutual Evaluation Report (MER) of Japan published in August 2021, it was recommended that Japan work on strengthening countermeasures against virtual assets and amending laws to strengthen the AML measures, the Act on Prevention of Transfer of Criminal Proceeds was amended to include matters related to verification at the time of transactions conducted by legal professionals as specified business operators and establish the provisions for the STR reporting obligation, and the "Act to Partially Amend the Act on Special Measures Concerning the Asset-Freezing of International Terrorists Conducted by Japan Based on United Nations Security Council Resolution 1267, etc., to Deal with International Transfers of Unlawful Funds" (hereinafter referred to as the "Act to Respond to FATF Recommendations") was enacted, including the notification obligation pertaining to the transfer of virtual assets on virtual assets exchange service providers as specified business operators (the provisions on the notification obligation, etc., related to transfers of virtual assets are to be enforced on the day specified by Cabinet Order by September 8, 2023, and the provisions on the addition of matters related to the verification at the time of transactions conducted by legal professionals and the development of the STR reporting obligation, etc., are to be enforced on the day specified by Cabinet Order by June 8, 2024).
+In addition, in December 2022, based on the fact that in the recommendations in the FATF Fourth Round Mutual Evaluation Report (MER) of Japan published in August 2021, it was recommended that Japan work on strengthening countermeasures against virtual assets and amending laws to strengthen the AML measures, the Act on Prevention of Transfer of Criminal Proceeds was amended to include matters related to verification at the time of transactions conducted by legal professionals as specified business operators and establish the provisions for the STR reporting obligation, and the "Act to Partially Amend the Act on Special Measures Concerning the Asset-Freezing of International Terrorists Conducted by Japan Based on United Nations Security Council Resolution 1267, etc., to Deal with International Transfers of Unlawful Funds" (hereinafter referred to as the "Act to Respond to FATF Recommendations") was enacted, including the notification obligation pertaining to the transfer of virtual assets on crypto-assets exchange service providers as specified business operators (the provisions on the notification obligation, etc., related to transfers of virtual assets are to be enforced in June 2023, and the provisions on the addition of matters related to the verification at the time of transactions conducted by legal professionals and the development of the STR reporting obligation, etc., are to be enforced on the day specified by Cabinet Order by June 8, 2024).
 The Act to Respond to FATF Recommendations is an amended Act that collectively performs a total of six amendments of laws and acts, including the Act on Prevention of Transfer of Criminal Proceeds, the Act on Punishment of Organized Crimes, and the Anti-Drug Special Provisions Law.
 It also covers amendments to the Act on Punishment of Organized Crimes and the Anti-Drug Special Provisions Law that are intended to raise statutory penalties for the crime of money laundering, amendments to the Act on Punishment of Organized Crimes to expand the scope of property that can be confiscated as criminal proceeds, and amendments to the Act on Punishment of Terrorist Financing to expand the constituent requirements of punishment provisions and to raise statutory penalties.
 These amended provisions were enforced from the day 20 days after their promulgation (December 29, 2022).